Fruit is perfect. It's sweet, colorful, zesty, exotic, and delightful. It's a template for timeless design and I love it.

 Most of the projects in my first job were for infographics.
-That wasn't glamorous, but lately I've been inspired to pursue true graphic design.
+That wasn't glamorous, but lately I've been inspired to pursue creative graphic design.

 This seems like a good time to ask about getting in touch.
 Maybe you have a project to work, or maybe you don’t.
 We can still talk and have a good time.